bonitasoft/bonita-doc/md/additional-resources.md

 	apiAccessor.processAPI.getProcessResources(processDefinitionId, 'resources/misc/filenamesPattern')
 }
 ```
-The process API take a _pattern_ in input, and returns a map with all the results.
+The process API takes a _pattern_ in input, and returns a map with all the results.
 It means that if you want to retrieve all the .txt files, you can use _*.txt_ as pattern.
 If you only want to retrieve one file, use _myFile.txt_ as pattern.
 ⚠️ Retrieving to many files can lead to performance issues.
 ℹ️ You can type _bar_ and trigger the autocomplete in any Bonita groovy editor to get the template of the API call to perform.